TQFT gravity and ensemble holography: Extensions and generalizations

 The relation \eqref{IP} extends to arbitrary $g$, with the Poincar\'e series being a sum over $\Gamma_{0}^g(2)\backslash \Sp(2g,\Z)$ applied to $\Psi_0^g$ on the RHS.
 We note that this is not the Poincar\'e series discussed in \cite{Castro:2011zq,Jian:2019ubz} because of the different seed, $\Psi_0^g \neq |\chi_1|^{2g}$.
-We should therefore view \eqref{IP} and its generalizations as potentially useful mathematical identities, which by themselves may not have a consistent holographic interpretation.
+At the very least \eqref{IP} and its generalizations are useful mathematical identities, which can be translated as statements in Ising TQFT.